-You must sign up for these classes by contacting Edie Wagner: firstname.lastname@example.org.
+You must sign up for these classes by contacting Dr. Lisa Johnson: firstname.lastname@example.org

 Portfolio is an affordable opportunity to turn your adult learning experiences into college credit.
 There is a one time $200 assessment fee and each credit awarded is $50.

 A portfolio instructor will be assigned to you and will help guide you through the documentation requirements, and the preparation of the required essays.
 If you still have questions, sign up for a Portfolio series and have your instructor answer your specific questions.